MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-region-management.md

 [![Description of panes on the Region management blade in Azure Stack administrator portal](media/azure-stack-region-management/regionssm.png "Region management blade in Azure Stack administrator portal")](media/azure-stack-region-management/regions.png#lightbox)

-1. **The resource menu**: Access specific infrastructure management areas, and view and manage user resources such as storage accounts and virtual networks.
+1. **The resource menu**: Access different infrastructure management areas, and view and manage user resources such as storage accounts and virtual networks.

 2. **Alerts**: List system-wide alerts and provide details on each of those alerts.